JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 #### Compiling JETSCAPE with SMASH

-To compile JETSCAPE with SMASH, MUSIC as the hydro module and iSS to particlize, we go into the build directory and run
+To compile JETSCAPE with SMASH as the afterburner, MUSIC as the hydro module, and iSS to particlize, we go into the build directory and run

 ```
 cd ~/JETSCAPE